With over 100 years of history and a wealth of experience, Hydro Tasmania is an industry leader in hydroelectric power.

 Who is Hydro Tasmania?

 Originally formed in 1914 by the State Government of Tasmania, the Hydro-Electric Department — as it was then known — opened its first hydroelectric dam the same year.
-Since then it has continued to add to its portfolio of renewable power stations, though it has at time come under criticism by environmental groups for ruined natural waterways.
+Since then it has continued to add to its portfolio of renewable power stations, though it has at times come under criticism by environmental groups for ruined natural waterways.
 Today they work hard to balance their reputation in their community by managing recreational sites and taking part in numerous community outreach programmes.

 Could you switch to Hydro Tasmania?